-She holds a bachelor’s degree from Northwestern University, a master’s from the University of Michigan, and a doctorate in voice from Stony Brook University.
-A passionate educator herself, Monica serves as the Education Coordinator for Opera in the Heights, directs the Rusk School Choir in affiliation with the Houston Chamber choir, teaches voice at The Kinkaid School and at TUTS’ Humphrey’s School of Musical Theater, and maintains a private voice studio in Montrose where she lives with her husband, her partner in music and in life, conductor, Eiki Isomura.
+Monica has previously sung for Michigan Opera Theater, The Castleton Festival, Opera in the Ozarks, Opera New Jersey’s Emerging Artist Program, and Toledo Opera’s Opera-on-wheels.
+She holds a bachelor’s degree from Northwestern University, a master’s degree from the University of Michigan, and a doctorate in voice from Stony Brook University in New York.
+A passionate educator, Monica serves as the Education Coordinator for Opera in the Heights, is an Adjunct Professor of voice at Lone Star College Cyfair, teaches voice at The Kinkaid School, and maintains a thriving private voice studio in the Houston Heights, where she resides with her husband, conductor Eiki Isomura, and their one-year old, Edison.